 Employees are expected and required to report to work on time and in appropriate mental and physical condition to work.
-It is the intent of the College to provide a drug-free, healthful, safe and secure work environment.
+It is the intent of the law school to provide a drug-free, healthful, safe, and secure work environment.

-The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance on College premises or while conducting College business off College premises, or while representing the College is absolutely prohibited.
+The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance on law school premises or while conducting law school business off law school premises, or while representing the law school is absolutely prohibited.